Blogpost updated on April 9th 2025. Trying to get some confusion out of the way for those administrators coming from VMware š

 In this blog post I will show you how to create a Windows Server template and how to maintain it.
 Templates are virtual machines to be used to create new virtual machines.
 So, for example, if you need to install a new Windows Server it is easier to just deploy a virtual machine from the template rather then completely install Windows from scratch.
-The template can have the latest Windows updates and so, the newly created virtual machine, is already up to speed with the patches and can even contains all you application needed to meet company policy.
+The template can have the latest Windows updates and so, the newly created virtual machine, is already up to speed with the patches and can even contains all your applications needed to meet company policy.

 Creating the template: